HandBrake/HandBrake-docs/source/en/latest/introduction/quick-start.markdown

 ## Select a title

 Some `Sources` may contain more than one video clip, or a collection of `Titles`.
 Use HandBrake's `Title` control to select which video clip you want to use.
-Many `Sources` have only one `Title`, while Blu-ray and DVD sources often have multiple `Titles`.

 ![Selecting a title](../images/select-title.png "Some sources may contain more than one video clip.
 The title control lets you select which video clip you want to use.")

+Some `Sources` have only one `Title`.
+Blu-ray and DVD `Sources` often have multiple `Titles`.

 ## Select a preset